 - 2 tablespoons real maple syrup

-- 2 small acorn squash 1 pound each, cut in half, seeds removed
+- 2 lbs acorn squash cut in half & seeds removed

 CORNBREAD CRUSTED LAMB: